PARAMESWARAN'S SPECIAL WYNAD PEPPER

 CHRISTINE MCFADDEN - PEPPER EXPERT & FOOD WRITER

 "I AM IMPRESSED BY YOUR WHITE PEPPERCORNS.
-SO OFTEN WHITE PEPPER HAS AN UNPLEASANT AROMA OF ‘BARNYARD’ OR DIRTY SOCKS.
-BUT YOURS HAS A CLEAN AROMA, STRONG AND RESINOUS.
+SO OFTEN WHITE PEPPER HAS AN UNPLEASANT AROMA, BUT PARA'S WAYANAD WHITE PEPPER HAS A CLEAN AROMA, STRONG AND RESINOUS.
 LIKE ALL WHITE PEPPER, IT IS PUNGENT AND SHARP-TASTING.
 I LOVE IT WITH LIGHTLY COOKED GREEN LEAFY VEGETABLES, AND IN FISH AND CHICKEN DISHES, AND WITH THICK YOGURT CHEESE."

 CHEF CHRISTOPHE MORET - 2* MICHELIN, EXECUTIVE CHEF - SHANGRI-LA HOTEL & L’ABEILLE, PARIS.